shanminlin/statistical_inference/README.md

-# How statistical inference is relevant to data science?
+# How statistical inference is relevant to business?
+In this project I want to share the essential part in data analysis during my phd -- hypothesis testing.

 Say we want to make a change to our website design to improve conversion rate for all our users.
 So we ran a test on some of our users, where half of them saw the old page and half of them saw the new page.
 After we collected data on a number of users, we found that the new page indeed led to higher conversion rate!
 But wait, we only tested on a relatively small set of our users.
 Would the result still be the same for other users?
 We are not sure.
 There is still a lot of uncertainty.

 Here statistical inference comes to our rescue and would allow us to draw some conclusions based on that data.
 The method is called hypothesis testing or AB test.